 You left me in a room alone with two armed white male cops, who told me, “he called us because he loves you and wants you to be safe.“

-By telling me that I’m “rewriting history,” telling me to my face that “it doesn’t matter because it’s in the past,” you erase how traumatized I am to this day from,
+By saying that I’m “rewriting history,” and that “it doesn’t matter because it’s in the past,” you erase how you traumatized me to this day

-the moments you cared more about protecting your items, and not me, and continuing to intimidate me with the decision you have made during the lowest point in my life,
+The times you continued to intimidate me with the decision you have made during the lowest point in my life,

-and the time you told me to “quit acting like a child,” when I really was a child.
+The times you told me to “quit acting like a child” and I screamed back that I really was a child.

-Throughout the rest of my childhood, you followed the advise of white, so-called mental health professionals who demonized me while asking me to relive my past,
+Throughout the rest of my childhood, you followed the advise of these so-called mental health professionals who demonized me while asking me to relive my past,

-supporting your decision to call the police on a 12-year-old Black girl having mental health crisis, calling it “perfectly normal,”
+Supporting your decision to call the police on a 12-year-old Black girl having mental health crisis and calling it “perfectly normal,”

-by putting my Black life on the line in the name of “teaching me a lesson.”
+By putting my Black life under attack in the name of “teaching me a lesson.”

-The same way the world demonized and criminalized you as a Black child,
+The same way the world demonized and criminalized you when you were a Black child,

 You instilled a sense of fear within your kin, and chose to continue the cycle of criminalizing and humiliating Black children.